- What is a Facelift?

 Nonsurgical “Liquid Facelift”

 A final nonsurgical technique termed the “liquid facelift” uses injectable treatments to create subtle lifting of certain areas of the face such as the brow, eyes and cheeks and to fill in deep crevices in the face to achieve a rested and refreshed look.
 This procedure does not actually involve surgery.
-Learn more about the “Liquid Facelift” in our Minimally Invasive Procedures section.
+Learn more about the “Liquid Facelift” in our Minimally Invasive Cosmetic Enhancement section.

 What Really Happens During a Facelift?